Fritz-Haber-Institut/Realtimeplot1_Backend/docs/cross_endpoint_responses.md

 *The object's type (first points) and its identifier (second points) of the object are sent in the response.*

-## Responses for requets which try to query resources that do not exist in the database
+## Responses for requests which try to query resources that do not exist in the database
 ```JSON
 {
     "errors": [